 The early type of index used by De La Rue, the Dexter, did require the left-hand position of the pip.

-On the other hand, the triplicate type of index, originally introduced by Dougherty, produced indecision as to where the pip should be or even whether it mattered, if it was cut into.
+On the other hand, the triplicate type of index, used extensively by Dougherty, produced indecision as to where the pip should be or even whether it mattered, if it was cut into.
+Lee Asher has pointed out that Saladee's patent indices of 1864 were the first example of this type of index.

 But the standard type of index that became universal did not require the position of the pip on the left, so there are plenty of examples of unturned courts with indices.